scotsun/cwgan-medmnist/README.md

-# 685 project - Evaluate Generative Models for MedMNIST
+# Evaluate Generative Models for MedMNIST

 # Explanation on Code